Farmyard Song: Summary

-In the first verse, the narrator tells of buying or having a rooster, cat, horse or other animal, feeding them under a tree, and the call the animal makes.
+In the first verse, the narrator tells of buying or having a cat, horse or other animal, feeding them under a tree, and the call the animal makes.
 Each subsequent verse introduces a new animal, then repeats the calls of the animals from previous verses.

 Versions

 There were several versions known in the Thames Valley in the early part of the 20th century.
 A version collected in Bampton, Oxfordshire around 1916 began as follows: